trrt-good/Bindwell-App/README.md

 **Impact**
 ---------------

+## **Impact**

-Bindwell's approach to drug discovery offers incredible implications for healthcare and scientific research:
+Bindwell's approach to pesticide discovery offers incredible implications for agriculture and environmental sustainability:

-* **Rapid Response to Outbreaks**: Bindwell's sequence-only model enables immediate screening for new drugs, eliminating the need for time-consuming 3D data or physical compounds, allowing for rapid response to global pandemics and disease outbreaks.
-* **Advancing Scientific Research**: Bindwell's novel model architecture addresses data scarcity issues, providing a viable path to overcome longstanding data availability challenges in the field, and advancing scientific research.
+* **Targeted Solutions**: Enables farmers to apply precise, environmentally-friendly pesticides tailored to their regional pathogens/pests.
-* **Cost and Time Savings**: Bindwell's approach offers a nearly 100% cost reduction compared to traditional methods ([such as](https://www.colorado.edu/lab/hts/rates)), while screening thousands of times more compounds, ultimately leading to faster and cheaper access to medication for people.
+* **Cost and Time Savings**: Offers a nearly 100% cost reduction compared to traditional methods, while screening thousands of times more compounds.
+* **Environmental Protection**: Potential to significantly reduce pesticide use and its ecological impact.

 **Building Bindwell**
 -------------------